tamilzh2018/kode-kloud-test/k8s Kode Kloud Test.md

 # Day 11: Fix issue with LAMP Environment in Kubernetes
+One of the DevOps team member was trying to install a WordPress website on a LAMP stack which is essentially deployed on Kubernetes cluster.
+It was working well and we could see the installation page a few hours ago.
+However something is messed up with the stack now due to a website went down.
+Please look into the issue and fix it:

+FYI, deployment name is lamp-wp and its using a service named lamp-service.
+The Apache is using http default port and nodeport is 30008.
+From the application logs it has been identified that application is facing some issues while connecting to the database in addition to other issues.
+Additionally, there are some environment variables associated with the pods like MYSQL_ROOT_PASSWORD, MYSQL_DATABASE,  MYSQL_USER, MYSQL_PASSWORD, MYSQL_HOST.

+Also do not try to delete/modify any other existing components like deployment name, service name, types, labels etc.

+Ans:
+    1 kubectl get deployment lamp-wp -o yaml > lamp-wp-deployment.yaml
+    2  kubectl get svc mysql-service -o yaml > mysql-svc.yaml
+    3  kubectl get svc lamp-service -o yaml > lamp-svc.yaml
+    4  kubectl get cm
+    5  kubectl get secret
+    6  kubectl get cm php-config -o yaml > cm.yaml
+    7  kubectl get secret mysql-db-url -o yaml > db-url.yaml
+    8  kubectl get secret mysql-host -o yaml > host.yaml
+    9  kubectl get secret mysql-root-pass -o yaml > root.yaml
+   10  kubectl get secret mysql-user-pass -o yaml > user.yaml
+   11  cat cm.yaml
+   12  cat db-url.yaml
+   13  cat host.yaml
+   14  cat lamp-svc.yaml
+   15  cat lamp-wp-deployment.yaml
+   16  cat root.yaml
+   17  cat user.yaml
+   18  cat mysql-svc.yaml
+   19  kubectl get svc -o wide
+   20  kubectl patch svc lamp-service -p '{"spec":{"ports":[{"port":8080,"targetPort":80,"nodePort":30008}]}}' 21  kubectl edit svc lamp-service
+   22  kubectl get po
+   23  kubectl exec -it lamp-wp-56c7c454fc-s4gb6 -- /bin/bash
+   24  kubectl logs -f deployment/lamp-wp
+   25  kubectl exec -it lamp-wp-56c7c454fc-s4gb6 -c httpd-php-container -- printenv | grep MYSQL

 **Level 3**
 # Day 1 Deploy Apache Web Server on Kubernetes CLuster